 The focus of our investment process for our core credit holdings is on the future prospects of the business we are effectively lending money to.
-As we look for prospective investments, we target credits that possess some or all of the following characteristics:
+As we look for prospective investments, we often target credits that possess some or all of the following characteristics:

 - Companies that have a product or service that is considered “essential” or recurring;